Ethical code of conduct, Danish Green Technology Inc.

 Our suppliers must comply with applicable national legislation on working time.
 Working time should

 never exceed 60 hours per. week, including overtime.
 There may, however, be disregarded in emergencies and unusual situations.
 Suppliers must ensure that all overtime is voluntary and compensated in accordance with the applicable overtime rates.
-Suppliers are encouraged to ensure that workers have a weekly day off in every seven day period.
+Suppliers are encouraged to ensure that workers have minimum one (1) weekly day off in every seven day period.

-Our suppliers must at least comply with all applicable laws and regulations regarding salary and working hours, including provisions relating to minimum wages, overtime, piece rates and other forms of remuneration, and to make the benefits available that are required by law.
+Our suppliers must at a minimum comply with all applicable laws and regulations regarding salary and working hours, including provisions relating to minimum wages, overtime, piece rates and other forms of remuneration, and to make the benefits available that are required by law.

 7. Human Rights:

-Our suppliers must support and respect the protection of internationally proclaimed human rights
+DGT suppliers should support and respect the protection of internationally proclaimed human rights

-and ensure that they do not involuntarily participate in the abuse of human rights.
+and ensure that they do not involuntarily participate in the abuse of human rights of any kind.

 8. Harassment, brutal or inhuman treatment:

-Our suppliers must create and maintain an environment that treats all employees with dignity and
+DGT suppliers should create and maintain an environment that treats all employees with dignity and

 respect.
 They undertake not to use threats of violence or other forms of verbal or psychological